-The concept of Medical Device and In-Vitro Diagnostic Device Risk Management is complex because of the diversity of collaborators including medical practitioners, the organizations providing health care, governments, industry, patients and members of the public.
+The concept of Risk Management for Medical Device and In-Vitro Diagnostic Device is complex because of the diversity of collaborators including medical practitioners, the organizations providing health care, governments, industry, patients and members of the public.

 It is to be understood by the collaborators that use of such devices involve a great degree of risk even if the risk is reduced to an acceptable level.